-Canada based Leslie Mezei is one of the earliest and most important participants and a close observer of the North American computer art scene.
+Canada-based Leslie Mezei is one of the earliest and most influential participants, and a close observer of the North American computer art scene.

-He suggested building a network for sharing information about events in computer art as early as 1966, followed by a regular bibliography on computer art in Computers and Automation and a column on the same topic in Artscanada.
+He suggested building a network for sharing information about events in computer art as early as 1966, from which a yearly bibliography on computer art emerged, published in the magazine Computers and Automation.
+He also had a column on the same topic in the Canadian art magazine, Artscanada.

 He published in computer science as well as fine arts magazines,thereby emphasizing his claim of “bringing the humanist scholar, the practicing artist and the interested computer scientist together”207.